ctjacobs/pyqso/docs/source/getting_started.rst

    .. figure::  images/logbook.png
       :align:   center

-      The PyQSO main window, showing the records in a log called ``SO50`` (for contacts via the `amateur radio satellite <https://www.amsat.org/>`_ SO-50), and the DX cluster tool in the toolbox below it.
+      The PyQSO main window, showing the records in a log called ``SO50`` (for contacts via the `amateur radio satellite <https://www.amsat.org/>`_ SO-50), and the World Map tool in the toolbox below it.

 Closing a logbook
 -----------------